redhat-partner-solutions/testdrive/README.md

 ## testdrive.xml

 Module `testdrive.xml` provides a basic XML validator.
-This, along with the schema file `junit/schema/testdrive.xsd`, are provided in order to test the output from `testdrive.junit` and for comparison with `junit/schema/junit.xsd`.
+This, along with the schema file `junit/schema/testdrive.xsd`, is provided in order to test the output from `testdrive.junit` and to allow comparison with Windy Road JUnit schema `junit/schema/junit.xsd`.

 The following JUnit output from testdrive...